hugohernani/meus-pedidos-developer-job/README.md

-# Job Developer | Vaga para desenvolder
+# Job Developer | Vaga para desenvolvedor
 Developer test.
 Not for commercial use

 ## Instructions | Instruções